jasonkneen/SwarmFlow/README.md

 1. The workflow configuration files adhere to YAML syntax.
 2. The workflow configuration files compatible with Jinja2 templates, allowing for control of branches, loops, and variable passing through Jinja2 syntax without modifying code.
 3. Integrate Swarm features so that language models within the workflow can autonomously switch agents or call external functions/tools based on user requests.
+4. Built-in RAG module, compatible with various embedding methods.
-4. Provide a minimalist UI to facilitate non-developers in configuring and debugging workflows.
+5. Provide a minimalist UI to facilitate non-developers in configuring and debugging workflows.

 ## 3. How to use